 Report a Business for Charging a Credit Card Fee

-Reporting Non-Compliant Credit Card Surcharging
+Reporting Non-Compliant Credit Card and Debit Card Surcharging

 Visa’s Policies for Credit Card Surcharging